 In today’s world, peace and quiet can be something of a rarity.
-The sound of neighbors laughing late into the night, your partner snoring, music playing from across the hall, a buzzing phone on the bedside table, a television left on—there are an array of everyday noises that can disturb and diminish the quality of your sleep.
+The sound of neighbors laughing late into the night, your partner snoring, music playing from across the hall, a buzzing phone on the bedside table, a television left on— – there are an array of everyday noises that can disturb you and have detrimental effects given the importance of sleep on overall health.
 However, perfect silence isn’t always necessary or even desirable.
 Some sounds at night can actually enhance your sleep.
 Other sounds—a child crying, a smoke alarm ringing—are important to hear, even during sleep.
 If you’re anxious about the booming noise levels of the world around you, there are steps you can take to battle the noise pollution.
-The goal is to figure out how to protect against the unwanted and intrusive sounds that can interfere with a good night’s sleep.
+The goal is to figure out how to protect against the unwanted and intrusive sounds, and how to stay asleep throughout the entire night.

 How Does Noise Affect Your Sleep?

 If you are wondering how to fall asleep fast, be aware that noise tends to be most disruptive during your light stages of sleep, which occur at the beginning of the night and in recurring periods throughout the night.
 It’s also possible for noises to rouse you from deep sleep and REM sleep.
 To get the sleep that you need, it’s important to protect your sleep environment against unwanted sound for the duration of your night’s rest.
 Noise at night can prevent you from falling asleep initially, and sounds during the night can wake you leaving you unable to return to sleep.
 Even noises that don’t wake you can have a detrimental effect on sleep quality.While you snooze, the sleeping brain continues to register and process sound.
 Noises can create restlessness in sleep even if they don’t wake you fully, and these interruptions affect sleep quality and the movement from lighter to deeper stages of sleep.